-Service Agency or position of person who performs the service Eligibility criteria for students to receive the service Position of person determining eligibility of service and the level of support Criteria for determining when the service is no longer required Procedure for resolving disputes about eligibility and level of support (if available) Board Staff - Occupational Therapist (OT) Attendance at an elementary or secondary school Urgent equipment and complex sensory processing concerns that require timely intervention to optimize safety and engagement at school School LST discusses student with LSC; LSC participates in a pre-referral consultation with board OT to determine if student meets the threshold for board OT support Board OT Student is active on the CHEO and their contracted therapy agency (CommuniCare) waitlist Parent/caregiver no longer consent to board OT support Training on safe and appropriate use of SEA equipment has been provided to the school team; tools are being used regularly and suggested support plan has been provided Student has graduated from an OCDSB school Case Conference Occupational Therapy (OT) CHEO and their contracted therapy agency (CommuniCare) Attendance at an elementary or secondary school Student requires occupational therapy to attend school (has fine/gross motor difficulties, mobility concerns, issues with accessibility and safety issues impacting ability to access school environment) School principal and personnel refer student to CHEO using the referral form CHEO Current Criteria for discharge from therapy include one or more of the following (for School-based Rehabilitation Services) - student is unable to practice and/or irregular attendance at therapy sessions -student is unable to participate in the therapy sessions/program - student and/or family no longer consent to professional interventions -student has strategies/program in place and ongoing practice required -student meets the criteria for mild speech articulation disorder -the student no longer meets the eligibility criteria for CHEO and/or therapy services NOTE: Students are not required to master the areas of difficulty identified by the therapist before being considered for discharge.
+Service Agency or position of person who performs the service Eligibility criteria for students to receive the service Position of person determining eligibility of service and the level of support Criteria for determining when the service is no longer required Procedure for resolving disputes about eligibility and level of support (if available) Board Staff - Occupational Therapist (OT) Attendance at an elementary or secondary school Urgent adaptive equipment and complex sensory processing concerns that require timely intervention to optimize safety and engagement at school School LST discusses student with LSC; LSC fills out a referral form for board OT services Board OT Student is active on the CHEO and their contracted therapy agency (CommuniCare) waitlist Parent/caregiver no longer consent to board OT support Training on safe and appropriate use of SEA equipment has been provided to the school team; tools are being used regularly and suggested support plan has been provided Student has graduated from an OCDSB school Case Conference Occupational Therapy (OT) CHEO and their contracted therapy agency (CommuniCare) Attendance at an elementary or secondary school Student requires occupational therapy to attend school (has fine/gross motor difficulties, mobility concerns, issues with accessibility and safety issues impacting ability to access school environment) School principal and personnel refer student to CHEO using the Occupational Therapy and Physiotherapy referral form Student has an Ontario Health Card CHEO Current Criteria for discharge from therapy include one or more of the following (for School-based Rehabilitation Services) - student is unable to practice and/or irregular attendance at therapy sessions -student is unable to participate in the therapy sessions/program - student and/or family no longer consent to professional interventions -student has strategies/program in place and ongoing practice required -student meets the criteria for mild speech articulation disorder -the student no longer meets the eligibility criteria for CHEO and/or therapy services NOTE: Students are not required to master the areas of difficulty identified by the therapist before being considered for discharge.
 School and home will continue to support the goals and strategies developed by the therapist, as a mastery of skill requires practice on a regular basis Re-admission may occur only if/when a new need/concern is identified.
-Case conference Parent(s)/guardian(s) can appeal to CHEO Contact person - care coordinator 613-737- 7600 ext.1794 CHEO appeals process under review
+Case conference Parent(s)/caregiver(s) can appeal to CHEO Contact person - care coordinator 613-737- 7600 ext.1794 CHEO appeals process under review